-- Objective 1: To maintain and enhance the competitiveness and sustainability of the State's renewable natural resource based industries (agriculture, forestry, and fisheries) by maintaining the average adoption rate for recommended cultural and best management practices at the FY 2016 level of 55% through the year 2022. - Persons who will benefit or be significantly affected include: farmers, ranchers, consumers, communities, agricultural businesses, agricultural consultants, agricultural commodity groups, and limited resource families. - Objective 2: To facilitate the development of an effective and informed community citizenry by increasing involvement in youth development programs and activities by an average of three percent annually at the FY 2016 baseline of 130,000 through the year 2022. - Persons who will benefit or be significantly affected include: rural and urban youth, rural and urban communities, nongovernmental organizations, school systems, underserved, at-risk and disadvantaged youth and families. - Objective 3: To enhance the quality of life and service in local communities and the health and well-being of the state's citizens by increasing educational program contacts by an average of three percent annually at the FY 2016 baseline of 460,500 through the year 2022. - Persons who will benefit or be significantly affected include: rural and urban youth, rural and urban communities, farmers, ranchers, consumers, businesses, local, state, and federal government agencies, and underserved and disadvantaged families.
+- Persons who will benefit or be significantly affected include: rural and urban youth, rural and urban communities, nongovernmental organizations, school systems, underserved, at-risk and disadvantaged youth and families. - Objective 3: To enhance the quality of life and service in local communities and the health and well-being of the state's citizens by increasing educational program contacts by an average of three percent annually at the FY 2021 baseline of 460,500 through the year 2026. - Persons who will benefit or be significantly affected include: rural and urban youth, rural and urban communities, farmers, ranchers, consumers, businesses, local, state, and federal government agencies, and underserved and disadvantaged families.

 The Southern University Agricultural Research and Extension Center was established out of the need to enhance the impact of our land-grant programs on the citizenry of the state of Louisiana.
-Furthermore, the Land Grant Settlement of 2006 designated Southern University with the mission of "eradication of poverty".
+Furthermore, the Land Grant Settlement of 2006, designated Southern University with the mission of "eradication of poverty".
 Through the agricultural research program, principal clients benefit from the basic and applied research.
 The research program identifies and develops the best profitable use of natural resources consistent with conserving and protecting the environment; explores further development of existing and new agricultural and related enterprises; and develops human and community resources in rural and urban areas.
 The users of the research program consist of farmers, ranchers, consumers, agricultural consultants, agricultural commodity groups and federal, state, and local agencies.
 The cooperative extension program benefits principal clients by providing educational services to the people using scientific knowledge focused on issues and needs.
 Principal clients and users include farmers, ranchers, business professionals, homemakers, consumers, youth, agricultural commodity groups and communities, and federal, state and local agencies.

-6. An explanation of how duplication of effort will be avoided when the operations of more than one program are directed at achieving a single goal, objective or strategy.
+VI.
+An explanation of how duplication of effort will be avoided when the operations of more than one program are directed at achieving a single goal, objective or strategy.